indigo-dc/tts/gitbook/admin.md

 ```

 ### From Source
-To be able to install the Token Translation Service from source you need Erlang
+To be able to install the Token Translation Service from source, you need Erlang
 OTP 18.1 or newer installed.

-Prebuilt package for your operation system can be found at [Erlang Solutions](https://www.erlang-solutions.com/resources/download.html).
+Pre-built package for your operation system can be found at [Erlang Solutions](https://www.erlang-solutions.com/resources/download.html).
 Just download and install it.

-Then follow these few steps:
+Then follow the next few steps:
 - clone the git repository
 - build the package yourself
 - install the package